AtlasCJr/despro/README.md

-# GTW NAMA APPNYA
+# Arcana

-Despro is an IoT-based smart power-monitoring system built using ESP32, ACS712 current sensors, ZMPT voltage sensors, relays, and a React + Firebase web dashboard.
+Arcana is an IoT-based smart power-monitoring system built using ESP32, ACS712 current sensors, ZMPT voltage sensors, relays, and a React + Firebase web dashboard.

 ## What This Project Does